agentrickard/domain/README.txt

   have the 'edit domain nodes' permission.

   - 'edit domain nodes'
   This permission is for advanced use and substitutes for the normal 'administer nodes' permission for sites that give restricted administrative privileges.
 See section 3.3 for more information.

+  - 'delete domain nodes'
+  This permission is for advanced use and substitutes for the normal 'administer nodes' permission for sites that give restricted administrative privileges.
+See section 3.3 for more information.